rohit-vaswani/coding-interview-preparation/readme.md

 # STEPS FOR THINKING APPROACH OF THE PROBLEM [4 steps to think when PS is given]
 Understand the problem better by
 - Steps.
-Sub-Problems to Solve.
+Sub-Problems to Solve. [smart-sale]
-- Cases
+- Cases [convert-snake_case-to-camelCase]
 - Helper functions & it's responsibility.
-Sub-Problems.
 - Data Structures
-- Declare more variables
+- Declare more variables [first-missing-positive]
-- Keeping example in front
+- Keeping example in front of you. [max-prison-break] [add-comma-to-number]
-- Writing comments against each step
-- EXPLAIN THE PROBLEM IN PLAIN ENGLISH
+- EXPLAIN THE PROBLEM IN PLAIN ENGLISH [event-delegation] [add-comma-to-number]
+- TAKE HELP OF RECURSION, ITERATION, SLIDING APPROACH

 ## Is this is a recursive problem or iterative problem
 -- Many possible cases at each point of the time? [editDistance, coinChange, maxConnectedBoxes] -- is this a repeating problem? [construct-object]

-## Recursive approach [decodeStr, construct-object, word-search-iii, logic.3]
+## Recursive approach [decodeStr, construct-object, word-search-iii, logic.3, bus-routes, mirror-elements, maximal-rectangle]
 1. RETURN TYPE: CONFIRM THE RETURN TYPE OF THE FUNCTION, HELPS WRITING AGGREGATION CONDITION EASY* [jump-game]
-3. BASE CONDITION.
+2. BASE CONDITION.
-4. NON BASE CONDITION.
-KNOW POSSIBLE OPTIONS.
+3. NON BASE CONDITION. *KNOW POSSIBLE OPTIONS* [bus-routes] [job-scheduling] [jump-game] [maximal-rectangle]
-5. AGGREGATION OPERATIONS [Basis return type]
+4. AGGREGATION OPERATIONS [Basis return type] [With/Without exception] [An extra param, return statement]
-6. Always take minimal example to understand the problem/solution better.
+5. Always take minimal example to understand the problem/solution better.
+6. Knowing the function parameters [new Source, agg holder, visited] [bus-routes] [job-scheduling] [mirror-elements] [maximal-rectangle]

 ## SLIDING WINDOW APPROACH
 1. Condition to Expand the window
 2. Condition to shrink the window [max-unique-substring]
 3. Condition to fast-forward / back ward the window  (or back)
 4. Always write j< arr.length & capture ans on the expansion. [max-prison-break]
+5. Always capture the sub-answer on each positive step [Don't wait for len-1] [remove-duplicate-letters-in-a-string]

 # Iterative Approach [trapping-rain-water, zigzag-conversion]
 1. Think what exactly needs to be done at each iteration [Increase window, call helper function, terminate, find prev min]